RickofManc/60-seconds-to-save-earth/README.md

 #### Leading User Stories

+* As a user, I want to play a game that is easy to understand, challenging and fun to play, so I can be entertained
+* As a user, I want to understand my score, so I can assess my progress
+* As a user, I want to understand how long I have to play the game, so I can meet the duration of the challenge
+* As a user, I want to beat my score, so I can understand if I'm improving with the more I play
+* As a user, I want to learn more about Climate Change, so I can understand more about the games theme and improve my own ways of living
+* As a user, I want to increase the difficulty of the challenge
+* As a user, I want to exit the game at any point
+* As a user, I want to turn off any music, sounds and effects

 #### Primary strategic aims for the website
 * Educate on the impact of burning fossil fuels on Climate Change.